• Skip to primary navigation

 For The Salad:

-• Mince 2 cloves of garlic and 2 shallots (use sub onion if you prefer but use ¼ of the onion).
+• Mince 2 cloves of garlic and 2 shallots (or ¼ of an onion, any color).

 Notes

-Any leftover wild rice may be stored in an airtight container in the fridge for 4-5 days or frozen up to 3 months.
+Any leftover wild rice may be stored in an airtight container in the fridge for 2-3 days and added to soups, salads, or casseroles.

 This recipe may be cut in half if you prefer a smaller amount.